json-everything/json-everything-docs/_docs/schema/schemagen/conditional-generation.md

 The idea is that if `myObj.X == "foo"` then apply some constraints to `myObj.Y`, such as `minLength` or make it required.

-In JSON Schema, the recommended pattern looks something like this:
+In JSON Schema, the recommended pattern for this kind of conditional looks something like this:

 ```json
 {